 Nomination Process & Requirements

 1. Eligible Nominee.
-Active AGU membership is required
+(NEW) Active AGU membership is not required

 3. Eligible Supporters.
 Active AGU membership is not required

 4. Ineligible Nominees.
 The following individuals and/or groups are not eligible to be candidates for the Hess Medal during their terms of service: